youssefaltai/reminderd/README.md

 # reminderd

 **reminderd** is a simple daemon designed to keep you organized by sending notifications for due reminders.
-Whether you need to remember important tasks, deadlines, or events, this lightweight utility has you covered.

 ## Overview

 ### Features

-- **Reminder Notifications**: reminderd periodically checks for due reminders and sends notifications using dunstify, making sure you never miss an important task.
+- **Reminder Notifications**: reminderd periodically checks for due reminders and sends notifications using `dunstify`.
 - **Easy-to-Use**: Add, remove, and list reminders using the companion script, **reminderctl**.
-- **Customization**: Set reminders with custom due dates, summaries, additional information, and icons.

 ### Usage Scenario